STEALTHTEMP1/openwebui-installer/ONE_CLICK_REQUIREMENTS.md

 ## 🎯 Success Definition

-**A successful one-click installer means:**
+**A successful Level 3 Complete Abstraction installer means:**
 - A complete novice can download one file
 - Double-click to install like any Mac app
-- Click one button to have Open WebUI running
+- App launches instantly like any native Mac app
-- Be chatting with AI within 2 minutes
+- Be chatting with AI within 30 seconds
-- Never need to open Terminal or see command lines
+- Never know Docker exists or need any technical knowledge
+- Works completely offline after installation
+- Automatic error recovery and updates

-This represents a **10x improvement** in user experience over current installation methods.
+This represents a **100x improvement** in user experience over current installation methods, transforming Open WebUI from a "developer tool" into a "consumer app."